statmlben/CUHK-STAT3009/_pages/about.md

 🏗️ **Prerequisites:**

-    Python Programming: Familiarity with basic Python syntax and experience with Numpy, pandas, and TensorFlow libraries.
-    Machine Learning Background: It is recommended that students have completed a Machine Learning Crash Course (in-person, online, or self-study) or possess equivalent knowledge.

 - **Calculus & Linear algebra**: inner products, matrix-vector products, linear regression (OLS).
 - **Basic Statistics**: Basics of distributions, probabilities, mean, standard deviation, and other fundamental concepts.
 - **Python**: Familiarity with basic Python syntax and experience with Numpy, pandas, and TensorFlow libraries.